JonnyDavison/WildHook/TESTING.md

 By testing at each stage of the shopping experience, we aimed to identify any potential issues or discrepancies and ensure a seamless and user-friendly interaction with the application.

+### Final Thoughts
+A stringent and rigorous testing was carried out across all sections of the build.
+This could be further improved with larger test groups, stress testing the website on scale.
+This would uncover any weakness in the development and allow a more robust app to be developed.
+Furthermore full automated testing for all Apps within the project will be developed in later iterations, increasing the quality, structure and security of WildHook.